 An Apple Pages invoice template is a billing document that is created through the word processor Pages, which was developed by Apple for exclusive use in macOS computers.

 Apple Pages is a program that is found on Apple computers (macOS).
 Similar to Microsoft Office and Google Docs, the processor can be used to create documents ranging from legal forms to illustrated flyers and everything in between.
 Documents created with Pages have the file extension PAGES.

 The file type cannot be opened by anything other than Pages.
 However, PAGES documents can be converted to Word (.docx), PDF (.pdf), and Rich Text Format (.rtf) through the program.
 Users can also upload their PAGES documents into Google Docs if they are looking to share the files with those that don’t have a macOS or iOS device.

 Businesses and freelancers can create visually appealing, functional invoices very easily with Pages.
 The following instructions are how to get started creating invoices using the program:

 Using tables (in comparison to inserting text fields) can serve as both a timesaver and a way to structure invoices effectively.
 To add a table to a blank Pages document, look to the top of the page and click the orange button that looks like several stacked rectangles.
 Then, select the bottom-left option out of the four (4) style types that appear.
 A 4×4 table will then be inserted into the page.
 To add an additional row, right-click the lowest row, and choose “Add Row Below.”
 The example provided for download was made using a 4×9 table for the top section.

 Choose the option in the lower right-hand corner

-Another way of using formulas with cells is by first selecting on a cell, then hitting “*” for times, “+” for addition, “-” for subtraction, and “/” for division, and then selecting a second cell to finish the computation.
+Another way of using formulas with cells is by first selecting a cell, then hitting “*” for times, “+” for addition, “-” for subtraction, or “/” for division, and then selecting a second cell to finish the computation.
 Remember to hit the equals sign (“=”) to ensure the formula goes into effect.